anhaidgroup/active_matcher/examples/Single-Machine-Example.md

 cand = spark.read.parquet(str(data_dir / 'cand.parquet'))
 ```

+Notably, A and B both have the same schema.
+ActiveMatcher requires that the datasets which are being matched have the same schema.
+Additionaly, ActiveMatcher requires that both A and B have an id column.
+An id column is a column where all of the values are unique integers.
+Since A and B are required to have the same schema, the id column in both needs to have the same name as well.
+In this case, the id columns in A and B are both named '_id'.

 Our candidate set is a set of rolled up pairs, where cand['id2'] refers to the B['_id'] of the record in table B and the ids in cand['id1_list'] refer to the records in table A with ids A['_id'].
 We use this format for improving effeciency of generating feature vectors, especially when cand is produced by a top-k blocking algorithm.

 Next we can create a labeler, for this example, we use gold data to create an automatic labeler, however the Labeler class can be subclassed to add a human in the loop.